-As of the end of January 2021, Ørsted has installed offshore wind capacity of 7.6 GW in total, of which Ørsted has maintained ownership of 4.4 GW.
-According to the current build-out plan, the total installed capacity will increase to 9.9 GW by 2022 and 14.9 GW by 2025.
-In 2020, power generation from Ørsted's offshore wind turbines amounted to 15.2 TWh compared to 12.0 TWh in 2019.
-The increase is mainly a result of ramp-up of power generation from the Hornsea 1 and Borssele 1&2 projects.
-Furthermore, wind speeds were higher in 2020 compared to 2019.
+As of the end of September 2022, Ørsted has installed offshore wind capacity of 8.871 GW in total.
+Current generational capacity (adjusted for divested ownership) in Ørsted's own portfolio is 5.288 GW.
+According to the current build-out plan, the total installed capacity will remain unchanged at 8.871 GW by the end of 2022.
+In 2021, power generation from Ørsted's offshore wind turbines amounted to 13.8 TWh and in the first nine months of 2022 the power generation amounted to 11.1 TWh.

-In order to maintain its leading position in the market, it is of strategic importance for Ørsted to have a robust and balanced pipeline of offshore wind development projects and to construct, operate and maintain a portfolio of wind farms efficiently. Ørsted currently has a significant pipeline of offshore wind capacity under development across four regions: UK, Continental Europe, the United States and Asia-Pacific.
+In order to maintain its leading position in the market, it is of strategic importance for Ørsted to have a robust and balanced development pipeline of offshore wind projects, as well as to construct, operate and maintain a portfolio of wind farms efficiently. Ørsted currently has a significant pipeline of offshore wind capacity under development across four regions: UK, Continental Europe, North America and Asia Pacific.